Constitution of Australia: Chapter III: The Judicature

+Chapter IV: Finance and Trade

 Chapter IV: Finance and Trade deals with commercial matters within the federation.
-Section 81 prescribes all Commonwealth revenue to a Consolidated Revenue Fund, and s90 gives the Commonwealth exclusive power over custom and excise duties.
-Section 92 is notable for prescribing 'absolutely free' trade and commerce between the states.
+Section 81 prescribes all Commonwealth revenue to a Consolidated Revenue Fund, and section 90 gives the Commonwealth exclusive power over custom and excise duties.
+Section 92 is notable for prescribing "absolutely free" trade and commerce between the states.
 Section 96 allows the Commonwealth to make grants on terms determined by Parliament.
 Section 101 sets up an Inter-State Commission, now defunct.

+Chapter V: The States

 Chapter V: The States contains provisions dealing with the states and their role in the federal system.
-Sections 106-108 preserve the powers of the states, section 109 provides that Commonwealth legislation prevails over that of a state to the extent of any inconsistency.
+Sections 106–108 preserve the powers of the states, section 109 provides that Commonwealth legislation prevails over that of a state to the extent of any inconsistency.
 Section 111 provides for surrender of state territory to the Commonwealth, section 114 forbids states to raise military forces without Commonwealth permission, and also forbids the Commonwealth to tax property of a state government and the reverse.
 Section 116 forbids the Commonwealth to establish a national religion, to impose any religious observance or prohibit the free exercise of any religion, or to impose a religious test for office.

+Chapter VI: New States

-Chapter VI: New States allows for the establishment or admission of new states, and allows parliament to provide for representation of the territories.
+Chapter VI: New States allows for the establishment or admission of new states, and allows Parliament to provide for representation of the territories.
 It also provides that state boundaries must require the consent of a state before alteration by referendum.

+Chapter VII: Miscellaneous

 Chapter VII: Miscellaneous contains provisions on varied topics.
 Section 125 establishes Melbourne as the nation's temporary capital, while providing for the eventual capital to be established within New South Wales but no less than 100 mi from Sydney.
-In 1911 New South Wales ceded to the Commonwealth what is now the Australian Capital Territory.
-Canberra, built within it, was declared the national capital in 1913.
-Section 126 permits the Governor-General to appoint deputies.
+In 1911, New South Wales ceded to the Commonwealth what is now the Australian Capital Territory.
+Canberra was built within it and declared the national capital in 1913.
+Section 126 permits the governor-general to appoint deputies.
 Section 127 provided that "aboriginal natives" were not to be included in headcounts for electoral purposes.
 That section was removed by referendum in 1967.

+Chapter VIII: Alteration of the Constitution

 Chapter VIII: Alteration of the Constitution is a single section providing for amendments.
 It prescribes that alterations may only occur through a referendum bill being approved at a national referendum.
-A national referendum under this section requires a 'double majority' to be valid, which consists of a majority return of electors nationally, and a majority return in a majority of states.
+A national referendum under this section requires a double majority to be valid, which consists of a majority of votes nationally, and a majority of votes in a majority of states.

 Schedule

-The constitution also contains a schedule setting out the wording of the oath and affirmation of allegiance.
-By convention, the Governor-General and members of parliament are required to swear an oath or affirmation of allegiance before taking office.
+The Constitution also contains a schedule setting out the wording of the oath and affirmation of allegiance.
+Under section 42, parliamentarians are required to take this oath or affirmation before taking their seat.